 Seema’s son is still alive; he was picked up by the rescue workers this morning.
 He is lying on the floor of a public hospital.
 The beds are not sufficient as there are many victims.
 Loads of water had already gone through his nose to his glands, and his fever had also increased.
 Doctors say even his chances of survive are less.

 AILA came and went, but left behind the destruction and damage for people to witness… Many innocent people died.
 Seema was just a fictiticious character, but someone somewhere must have suffered almost the same way.
-We sit on our couch and have French-fries and enjoy such weather, for us it might be an adventure, but for people like Seema, AILA was nothing but another name for “DEATH”, once again proving that we humans are nothing in front of the strength of Mother Nature!!FLAG THIS POST
+We sit on our couch and have French-fries and enjoy such weather, for us it might be an adventure, but for people like Seema, AILA was nothing but another name for “DEATH”, once again proving that we humans are nothing in front of the strength of Mother Nature!!REPORT THIS POST